Share this post on:

 • Ones are self-critical and tend to judge others, and Sixes doubt themselves and others.

-• Related to self-criticism and self-doubt, One tries—and inevitably fails—to be perfect, and Sixes either tries and fails to find certainty or finds it in a specific source of authority.
+• Related to self-criticism and self-doubt, one tries—and inevitably fails—to be perfect, and Sixes either tries and fails to find certainty or finds it in a specific source of authority.

 • One particularly stark contrast between Ones and Sixes is that Ones tend to obey authority, whereas Sixes tend to be suspicious of charge and may even rebel against it.